 December 23, 2024, the Company acquired a 78.85% controlling financial interest in Hiya.
 Simultaneously, USANA and the remaining noncontrolling interest holders entered into an Amended and Restated Limited Liability Company Agreement ("LLC Agreement").
-The agreement granted USANA the right to buy ("Call Right") and the noncontrolling interest holders the right to cause USANA to purchase ("Put Right") half of the remaining noncontrolling interest units beginning on April 30, 2030 or, if the Put Right and Call Right have not, collectively, been exercised with respect to all noncontrolling interest units brior to the end of 2030, the period beginning on April 30th of each year after 2030.
-The purchase price for the noncontrolling interest units begin mitterest units beginning on April 30th of each year after 2030.
-The purchase price for the noncontrolling interest units begin mitterest units begin on Hiya's Adjusted EBITDA (as defined in the LLC Agreement).
+The agreement granted USANA the right to buy ("Call Right") and the noncontrolling interest holders the right to cause USANA to purchase ("Put Right") half of the remaining noncontrolling interest units beginning on April 30, 2028, and the remaining unpurchased noncontrolling interest units beginning on April 30, 2030 or, if the Put Right and Call Right have not, collectively, been exercised with respect to all noncontrolling interest units prior to the end of 2030, the period beginning on April 30th of each year after 2030.
+The purchase price for the noncontrolling interest units pursuant to the Call Right and Put Right is based on Hiya's Adjusted EBITDA (as defined in the LLC Agreement) for the calendar year immediately prior to the year in which such right is exercised, multiplied by the Company Value Reference Amount (as defined in the LLC Agreement).
 The Call Right and Put Right are not mandatorily redeemable.
 The redemption of the noncontrolling interest is contingent upon the passage of time and within the control of the interest holders, therefore, the Company has classified the noncontrolling interest as redeemable within the mezzanine section on the consolidated balance sheet.